 Dr. Stephens grew up in Temple, Texas, and was a product of the Temple Independent School District.
 Upon graduation from Temple High School, he attended Abilene Christian University where he earned a BS in Education.

 He continued his education and earned a Master of Education Degree from Tarleton State University (TSU) in 1997.
 While at TSU, he served as a member of the initial cohort group of the New Century Educational Leadership Program (NCELP) at Tarleton State University.

 In 2007, he received a Doctorate in Educational Leadership from Prairie View A&M University.
 During his post-graduate studies at Prairie View, he was a member of the first doctoral cohort in educational leadership at Prairie View A&M University.

 Dr. Stephens and his wife, Becky, live in Magnolia and have been married since 1981.
 They attend Conroe Church of Christ.
-Becky is a kindergarten teacher at Bear Branch Elementary School.
+Becky is a retired teacher.
 They have two children, Sam (graduate of Sam Houston State University) and Holly (graduate of Texas Tech University).